-Paraprofessionals (Initial Program/Teacher Licensure Only)
+Unpaid Clinical Practice/Student Teaching (Initial Program/Teacher Licensure Only)

-Teacher candidates may not student teach in the classroom(s) in which they are employed as paraprofessionals.
-Paraprofessionals are not teachers of record.
+Teacher Candidates may not student teach in the classroom(s) in which they are employed as paraprofessionals/teacher aides/substitutes.
+Paraprofessionals/teacher aides/substitutes are not teachers of record.
 As assistants to a classroom teacher, their responsibilities are more limited than those required of a classroom teacher.
-Therefore, paraprofessionals will need to take a leave of absence from their duties and responsibilities while they complete the student teaching requirements for their program of study.
+Therefore, paraprofessionals/teacher aides/substitutes will need to take a leave of absence from their duties and responsibilities while they complete the clinical practice/student teaching requirements for their program of study.

-Eligibility for Student Teaching (Initial Program/Teacher Licensure Only)
+Eligibility for Clinical Practice/Student Teaching (Initial Program/Teacher Licensure Only)

-- 1. Complete all coursework within the program of study. - 2.
-Pass the state-specified basic skills and content area exams or Praxis $I^{\otimes}$ (Basic Skills) and Praxis $II^{\otimes}$ (Content Area) prior to student teaching. - 3.
-Maintain a minimum GPA of a 3.0 - 4.
-Work with the appropriate departments to remove any academic and/or financial holds on account to ensure that the Student Services Counselor is able to complete the required registration process. - View program evaluations with assigned Student Services Counselor and/or Field Experience Counselor to discuss program progression and academic eligibility. - Possess a current Fingerprint Clearance Card or background check.
-Arizona residents must have an Arizona Department of Public Safety Fingerprint Clearance Card. - 7.
-Student teaching may only be repeated once.
+- Successfully complete all coursework, including documented practicum/field experience hours, within the program of study. - 2.
+Pass the state-specified basic skills and content area exams prior to applying for the clinical practice/student teaching experience. - 3.
+Maintain a minimum GPA of a 2.8 (undergrad) or 3.0 (graduate) as required for clinical practice/student teaching. - 4.
+Work with the appropriate departments to remove any academic and/or financial holds on account to ensure that the Student Services Counselor (SSC) is able to complete the required registration process. - Review program progression and academic eligibility with assigned SSC and/or Field Experience Counselor (FEC). - Possess a current/valid Fingerprint Clearance Card or background check.
+Teacher Candidates certifying through Arizona must have an Arizona Department of Public Safety IVP Fingerprint Clearance Card.